-While we have listed below the introductory courses in history, there are also many upper-level history courses that are open to all students with few or no prerequisites.
-Consult the ORC or visit the department's website for a complete list of departmental offerings.
+While we have listed below several introductory courses in history, many upper-level history courses are also open to all students with few or no prerequisites.
+Consult the course catalog (a.k.a. the ORC) or visit the department's website for a complete list of departmental offerings.